ST. PAUL TO THE EPHESIANS

 Philippians, Colossians, and Philemon.
 The letter was probably written from his imprisonment in Rome in 62-63 AD, although some authors point to an earlier imprisonment, perhaps in Caesarea (Acts 23:33-27:2).

 The Letter to the Ephesians is most noted for its description of Christ and the Church.
 Paul speaks of the Father's Plan for Salvation (Ephesians 1:3-6); the Church as the Body of Christ (1:22-23); calls for the Unity of the Church in Christ (1:15 - 2:22); and Unity of the Body of Christ in "One Lord, one Faith, one Baptism, one God and Father of all" (4:1-6).
+St. Paul outlines the Five-fold Ministry - apostles, prophets, evangelists, pastors, and teachers - and its purpose in 4:11-13.
 He calls for the exemplary living of its members through one's daily conduct (4:1-5:5); to live as children of the light (5:8 - 5:20); and, finally in the letter's most famous passage, Paul compares the relationship of Christ and the Church to the marriage relationship of husband and wife (Ephesians 5:21-33).

 God has given us the Holy Spirit as a pledge - ἀρραβών - (2 Corinthians 1:22, 5:5; Ephesians 1:14), which is the deposit or first installment of a future inheritance, so that we fully possess the promise of God for forgiveness of sins, redemption, and salvation.
 See St. Paul on Conversion.